Having a baby: what you need and when

 Heading to school for the first time or going back to school after a long summer can be a scary experience for many children and parents.
 But being well prepared can make a big difference.

-Making sure you stock up on all the essentials, save money where you can on school uniform, and travel to school in the safest way will ease school-time stress - so take a look at our guide to the .
-We also have tips on how to make your child's lunch box healthy and interesting, to make sure their brain is fully engaged at school.
+Making sure you stock up on all the essentials such as the best head lice and nit treatments, save money where you can on school uniforms, and travel to school in the safest way will all ease school-time stress.

 And if your child becomes as tech savvy as you - and a lot of children these days do - you might want to consider a tablet or smartphone that is suitable for them to play games on, too.
 Take a look at our apps for kids and toys with apps for a range of games to keep them entertained.